 What is the Product Vision?

-By definitions, product vision is a document that describes:
+Product vision is an integral part of product strategy.
+By definitions, it is a document that describes:

 The document is the first step you should take when working on a product.
 Then, refer to it when performing further actions, such as creating a road map.

 Trust us, we know how important it is to establish a common understanding between the stakeholders and the development team what the product really is, and in which direction they should develop it.
 This is what the product vision is for.
 It also helps to prepare a road map focused on achieving the goal, product development strategy, and to decide what would be valuable for the project, and what certainly would not.
 Moreover, it has an impact on the prioritization of tasks.
 It tells you, which one will possibly bring you closer to the final destination.

 Creating a Product Vision – avoid these mistakes

 Unfortunately, a lot of people underestimate the importance of product vision.
 Some of them completely ignore it, some of them make many mistakes when creating it.

 The main problem is the unnecessary complication of product vision and writing in too general a manner.
 It should be brief and specific.
 In the further part of the article, we discuss in more detail how to prepare a document that is useful.

 It happens all the time that someone creates product vision, but can’t tell us – why?
 In such cases, people waste time preparing a document that is never useful to them again and they forget about it.
 Don’t do it because you read that it’s important – it doesn’t make sense.
 Product vision gives real value only if the team constantly follows it and refers to it.